EUCANCan/oncoliner/README.md

 ### Normalization

-It is recommended to normalize indels and SNVs before executing Oncoliner.
+It is recommended to normalize indels and SNVs before executing ONCOLINER.
 For this purpose, we recommend using pre.py from [Illumina's Haplotype Comparison Tools (hap.py)](https://github.com/Illumina/hap.py).
 We provide an standalone and containerized **[EUCANCan's pre.py wrapper](https://github.com/EUCANCan/prepy-wrapper)** for this purpose, specially the bulk version of the wrapper.
 You can check an example of usage in [`example/example_prepy.sh`](/example/example_prepy.sh).

 ## Tools

-Along with Oncoliner, in this repository you can find some tools that may be useful.
+Along with ONCOLINER, in this repository you can find some tools that may be useful.

 ### Pipeline designer